Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Introduction

-In addition to its versatility, MAM copes with scalability issues arising from barycenter problems, is memory efficient, and has convergence guarantees to an exact barycenter.
-Although MAM's convergence speed is not as exceptional as IBP's, it is observed in practice that after a few tens of iterations, the average of marginals computed by MAM is a better approximation of a WB than the solution provided by IBP, no matter how many iterations the latter performs\footnote{The reason is that IBP converges fast but to the solution of an approximate model, not to an exact WB.}.
+Thanks to our unified analysis, MAM can be applied to both balanced and unbalanced WB problems without any change: all that is needed is to set up the parameter $\gamma>0$ in~\eqref{UWBgen}.
+To the best of our knowledge, MAM is the first approach capable of handling balanced and unbalanced WB problems in a single algorithm, which can be further run in a deterministic or randomized fashion.
+In addition to its versatility, MAM copes with scalability issues arising from barycenter problems, is memory efficient, and has convergence guarantees.
 As further contributions, we conduct experiments on several data sets from the literature to demonstrate the computational efficiency and accuracy of the new algorithm and make our Python codes publicly available at the link (\url{https://ifpen-gitlab.appcollaboratif.fr/detocs/mam_wb}).

-The remainder of this work is organized as follows. \Cref{sec:background} introduces the notation and recalls the balanced WB problems’ formulation.
-The proposed formulation for unbalanced WBs is presented in \cref{sec:UWB}.
-In \cref{sec:DR} the WB problems are reformulated in a suitable way so that the Douglas-Rachford splitting (DR) method can be applied.
-The same section briefly recalls the DR algorithm and its convergence properties both in the deterministic and randomized settings.
-The main contribution of this work, the Method of Averaged Marginals, is presented in \cref{sec:MAM1}.
+The remainder of this work is organized as follows. \Cref{sec:background} introduces the notation and recalls the formulation of balanced WB problems.
+The proposed formulation for unbalanced WBs is presented in \Cref{sec:UWB}. \Cref{sec:DR} briefly recalls the Douglas-Rachford splitting (DR) method and its convergence properties both in the deterministic and randomized settings.
+The main contribution of this work, the Method of Averaged Marginals, is presented in \Cref{sec:MAM1}.
 Convergence analysis is given in the same section by relying on the DR algorithm's properties. \Cref{sec:num} illustrates the numerical performance of the deterministic and randomized variants of MAM on several data sets from the literature.
-Numerical comparisons with IBP and B-ADMM are presented for the balanced case.
-Then some applications of the UWB are considered.
+Numerical comparisons with the free-support method \cite{Altschuler_Boix-Adsera_2020} and fixed-support approaches in \cite{IBP} and \cite{J.Ye} are presented for the balanced case.
+Then, some applications of the UWB are considered.